Jonathan's Astronomy Page

 The Universe - The universe is all of space and time and their contents.
 It is estimated to be about 13.8 billion years old and contains approximately 200 billion trillion stars.

-Sun - Its diameter is 109 times larger than the earth (diameter 7,915 miles) and over a million earths could fit inside the sun.
+Sun - Has a diameter of 865,370 miles and is 109 times larger than the earth.
+The earth is 170mh (millionths of a solar hemisphere).
+Over a million earths could fit inside the sun.
 It takes sunlight 8.4 minutes to reach earth.
-The sun's surface temperature is 10,000F
+The sun's surface temperature is 10,000F.
+On average, a sunspot is about the same size as Earth.
+See Solar Activity for current sunspot activity.

 Planetary Nebulas - Are formed when the central star, during the last stages of its evolution before becoming a white dwarf, expels a vast luminous envelope of ionized gas into the surrounding interstellar space.